paezha/macdown/README.md

 -->

-### Using thesisdown from Chester's GitHub
+### Using macdown

-Special thanks to [Ben Marwick](https://github.com/benmarwick) for helping to add a lot more clarity to the directions below from the [README of his spin-off `huskydown` package](https://github.com/benmarwick/huskydown/blob/master/README.md).

-Using **thesisdown** has some prerequisites which are described below.
+Using **macdown** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 By far the easiest way to install LaTeX on any platform is with the [tinytex](https://yihui.name/tinytex/) R package:

 ```{r}
 install.packages(c('tinytex', 'rmarkdown'))